 Jacob spoke to schools, community groups and local media throughout the Trek, bringing to thousands of people his message that having a disability does not mean not having potential.

-Promoting the potential of people with disabilities
+Advocate for people with disabilities

 After the Trek, Jacob was recognised with an Australian Achiever's Award and participated in the Olympic Torch Relay in the lead-up to the Sydney Olympics in 2000.